kmayerb/hello-nextflow/README.md

 Launching `workflows/hello.nf` [elegant_ride] - revision: 808173e715
 executor >  awsbatch (1)
 [84/48b400] process > my_first_process [  0%] 0 of 1

 ```

-Is anything happening?
+You might worry: 'is anything happening?'

 There is a quick way to check if your job is just waiting its turn politely:

 ```bach
 ml awscli
 aws batch list-jobs --job-queue cpu-spot-20 --job-status RUNNABLE | grep -A 1 -B 1 my_first_process
 ```

-If your job is waiting in the queue you should see this:
+If your job is RUNNABLE and just waiting in the queue you should see this:

 ```
 "jobId": "2fc08c20-6a53-496a-ad2b-0ad1efc335e0",
 "jobName": "my_first_process_my_first_process",